GoogleCloudPlatform/dotnet-docs-samples/spanner/api/README.md

       batchReadRecords             Batch read sample records from the database.

+      addCommitTimestamp            Add a commit timestamp column to the sample Cloud Spanner database table.

+      updateDataWithTimestamp       Update data with a newly added commit timestamp column in the sample Cloud Spanner database table.

+      queryDataWithTimestamp        Query data with a newly added commit timestamp column in the sample Cloud Spanner database table.

+      createTableWithTimestamp      Create a new table with a commit timestamp column in the sample Cloud Spanner database table.

+      writeDataWithTimestamp        Write data into table with a commit timestamp column in the sample Cloud Spanner database table.

+      queryNewTableWithTimestamp    Query data from table with a commit timestamp column in the sample Cloud Spanner database table.

       listDatabaseTables           List all the user-defined tables in the database.

       deleteDatabase               Delete a Spanner database.